CorporateIntern/ZOHO_Widgets/README.md

 # ZOHO_Widgets
-All the codes related to the implementation of zoho widgets are in here.
+All the codes related to the implementation of custom widgets are in here.